AlexYessirski/champ-timer/README.md

 -Reset button to let you reset everything to where it was at the start

 -Notifications for when the 25 minute and 5 minute timer stops

+DISCLAIMER: This project is in no way affiliated with the UFC or any other MMA/Combat Sports organizations.
+This is a non-profit side project of mine made for personal use/learning.